 Familia is a new pizza and rotisserie restaurant set to open in the near future within a medium-sized shopping mall in Luxembourg.
 Apart from the name Familia, the client did not provide specific guidelines regarding style, colours, and the desired emotional tone for the branding.
 However, it was clear from the start that a strong brand was necessary to capture the attention of the mall’s fast-paced clientele.
 To address this, I opted for a modern classic style that is unique, lively, flexible, and able to convey strength in a playful manner.

 a household or religious community under one head, regarded as a unit.

-Familia is a historical word deriving from Latin.
-The most immediate perceived meaning is “household” but it can also identify a group of very close friends that feel like a family.
+While its immediate perceived meaning is ‘household,’ it can also represent a group of very close friends who feel like a family.

-The creative process.
-I created a custom wordmark loosely inspired by Nasa 1975 logo, from which I took the curved lines, minimal look and no serifs.
-As a secondary typeface, I used the Jura which matches well with the primary typeface.
-These two modern typefaces have been assembled to visually suggest the shape of a wood hoven, traditionally used to cook pizza in Italy.
+I created a custom wordmark that drew loose inspiration from the 1975 Nasa logo, incorporating elements such as curved lines, a minimal aesthetic, and sans-serif typography.
+As a secondary typeface, I chose Jura, which complements the primary typeface effectively.
+These two modern typefaces have been combined to visually evoke the shape of a wood-fired oven traditionally used for cooking pizza in Italy.

-The third element of the primary logo is also perfect to be used as a secondary logo.
-When positioned with the right rotation it resembles a checkmark that subliminally communicates a reassuring positivity.
-It can also be used as a visually appealing graphic element on collaterals and as an attention-grabbing shape and symbol on merchandising.
+Moreover, the hexagonal mark can function as a secondary logo.
+When positioned with the right rotation, it resembles a checkmark that subliminally conveys a reassuring sense of positivity.
+Additionally, it can be utilized as a visually appealing graphic element on collaterals and as an attention-grabbing shape and symbol on merchandise.